โ† All posts

 Restart Docker container on image change

 This blog is a static website served from a Docker container.
 The content is written in markdown and pushed to a Git repository hosted on GitHub.
-Every time I push to that repository a Docker image containing the new version is build on DockerHub.
+Every time I push to that repository a Docker image containing the new version is built on DockerHub.

 While the new image is available on DockerHub there is still a container running containing the old version.
 Normally I would go to the server where the container is running and perform a manual docker pull command and spin up a new container.
 I hated doing this manual step and automated it:

-๐Ÿ‘‰ The people from containrrr.dev made a simple to use piece of software called watchtower.
+๐Ÿ‘‰ The people from containrrr.dev made a simple-to-use piece of software called watchtower.
 This detects when the image of a container changes.
 When that happens the changed image is pulled and the container will be restarted.
-Watchtower can be started as an individual Docker container with the following command:

 docker run -d \